SaraMWillis/example-docs/docs/quick_start/logging_in/index.md

 We have two of these available and you will be assigned one at random.
 If you run the ```hostname``` command as you did on the bastion host, you should see either ```wentletrap``` or ```junonia```.

 A login node is a shared workspace with minimal computational capabilities and very little software installed.
-They are not the place where computational work is done so users should not run their analyses, compile their software, or perform computationally intensive work in this location.
-Instead, they are meant for activities such as managing files, writing scripts, submitting and monitoring jobs, and viewing system resources.
+This is not the place where computational work is done so users should not run their analyses, compile their software, or perform computationally intensive work in this location.
+Instead, the login nodes are meant for activities such as managing files, writing scripts, submitting and monitoring jobs, and viewing system resources.